jordanjbanal/ChatbotCoffeeShopOrder/README.md

 <h1>Coffee Bot</h1>
 Welcome to Jordan’s cafe!
 This Python script simulates an interactive coffee ordering experience.
-Users can choose their preferred drink size, type, and milk for their latte.
+Users can choose their preferred drink size, type, and milk for their coffees.

 <h2>How It Works</h2>
 <p>1.
 The coffee_bot() function initiates the coffee ordering process.</p>